Etiquette at RACV Clubs

 In the interests of the comfort and safety of all our members we kindly ask members with children of the opposite gender aged seven years and over to use one of the family change rooms.
 Please note that family change rooms must be used under supervision.

 A collared shirt must be worn at all times, polo shirts are acceptable.
-Denim is not permitted
+Denim is not permitted on the golf course.

 Smoking is not permitted on Club property.

 The use of mobile phones is permitted in all areas of the Club.
-In the Library, Level 2 of the Shared Work Space and Members' Dining Room, members are requested to have their mobile phones set to silent mode and to not make or receive phone calls.
+In the Library, Level Two of the Shared Work Space and Members' Dining Room, members are requested to have their mobile phones set to silent mode and to not make or receive phone calls.

 In consideration of other guests, presentations may not be made in Club dining areas.
 Please inform staff if presentations are required so that alternative arrangements can be made in advance.
 Speeches and their contents are to remain private to Members in attendance.